-Item No. Item Function 1 Horn Button Push the horn button to warn pedestrians and others when approaching intersections and other blind areas.
+Item No. ltem Function 1 Horn Button B0210021 Push the horn button to warn pedestrians and others when approaching intersections and other blind areas.
 If lift truck is equipped with E-Hydraulic controls, there is another horn button located on the armrest.
-There may also be a handle on the rear right side overhead guard leg that has a horn button on it.
-See the end of Table 1 for more information.
-2 Accelerator Pedal The accelerator pedal is used with the direction control switch described in this table and when the lift truck is not equipped with a MON-OTROL® pedal.
-Push down on the accelerator pedal to increase the speed of the lift truck 3 Display Panel See Display Panel Features in this section, and Figure 11 , Figure 12 , Table 2 , and Table 3 for a detailed description.
+The lift trucks covered in this Operating Manual are also equipped with a horn button on the right side of the hood.
+See the end of this table for information on this horn button.
+2 Accelerator Pedal BO190246 The accelerator pedal is used with the direction control switch descri bed in this table and when the lift truck is not equipped with a MON- OTROL® pedal.
+Push down on the accelerator pedal to increase the speed of the lift truck 3 Display Panel See Display Panel Features in this section, and Figure 10 , Fig-ure 11 , Table 2 , and Table 3 for a detailed description of the Display Panel.